-Since almonds are so healthy lots of owners are tempted to feed them to the family dog.
-While these very nutritious nuts for good for daily consumption, their appropriateness for canines is in question.
+Almonds are obviously healthy and lots of owners are tempted to feed them to their dogs.
+While these nutritious nuts for great for munching on, canine consumption is questionable.

 Can I Give My Dog Almonds?
 Answer: Not Recommended